de-sh/blog/posts/async-thoughts.md

 ```
 Since tasks are cheaper than full blown threads due to the lesser number of system calls made, they are better for a lot of things and hence are more often used as far as my code goes.

+>    **NOTE:** Threads are managed by the OS and in Linux they are preemptable.
+This is different from how tokio does things with a non-preemptive/cooperative approach.
+An example situation where this might become a problem is when 8 forever running tasks are dispatched to run within a runtime that has only 4 threads allotted to it, 4 of these tasks will never start execution given the cooperative nature by which tokio handles them.

 A question that might have now made it's way into your mind right now would be: "If I have multiple threads/tasks handling various facets of my apps operations, how do I ensure that they are working in tandem and not cause chaos?", fret not, the answer I most frequently relate with is the humble channel.
 Channels are shared memory regions that are shared between multiple threads, one type of channel is the multi-producer-single-consumer [`std::sync::mpsc::channel`](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html) which allows for multiple producer thread/tasks to send data into a single consumer thread/task.
 The above mentioned function returns a tuple of `(Sender<T>, Receiver<T>)` where the receiver can be passed on to the consumer operation and the sender to the producer operations.
 An example where these could be used is as such:
 ```rust
 fn main() {